apollographql/apollo/docs/source/guides/faq.md

 ## Moving a feature to GraphQL

-> People in this phase have decided to use GraphQL in production.
-They don't want to immediately refactor the APIs or apps.
-They want to move a single feature over to GraphQL to learn how to use it and monitor it in production.
+> You have decided to use GraphQL in production.
+You don't want to immediately refactor the APIs or apps.
+You want to move a single feature over to GraphQL to learn how to use it and monitor it in production.

 #### How do I set up authentication/authorization for my GraphQL schema?